by John J. Fenton

 How Steve, his coaches, and programs helped me clarify my message and expand my mission

 I received coaching from Geoffrey Berwind to craft my story.

-At Geoffrey’s suggestion, I began going to Toastmasters again (I had been a Competent TM about 20 years ago) and began offering my services as a speaker to local Rotary Clubs and Chambers of Commerce.
+At Geoffrey’s suggestion, I began going to Toastmasters again (I had been a competent TM about 20 years before) and began offering my services as a speaker to local Rotary Clubs and Chambers of Commerce.
 I spoke to three groups as a result of my efforts.